 The years passed, and the newspaper blossomed economically thanks to its readers and advertising clients.
 At that point began the quest in the wonderful world of typography and its people and the journey leading to the foundation of the Museum.
 This quest, of course, would not have reached its destination had it not been for Michalis Grigorakis, my old friend and partner, who shared my dream and joined me in this journey.”

 Gradually, we started collecting printing press machines and other artifacts connected with the art of typography, a process that led to the birth of the Museum of Typography, run by the newspaper Haniotika Nea.
 The Museum was inaugurated on May 2005.

-For the realisation and evolution of the Museum of Typography, vital have been the contributions by Mihalis Grigorakis, for years responsible for the “Haniotika nea” archive, Koula Kampani, architect, Cornelius Schenk, former printer from the Netherlands, Antonis Papantonopoulos, printer – graphic designer, Yiorgos Maroulosifakis, former printer – journalist, Nikos Kosmadakis and Eleni Stavridi, graphic designers, Myrto Kontomitaki, museologist, Manolis Garedakis, publisher of “Haniotika Nea” and Elia Koumi, director of the museum.
+For the realisation and evolution of the Museum of Typography, vital have been the contributions by Mihalis Grigorakis, for years responsible for the “Haniotika nea” archive, Koula Kampani, architect, Cornelius Schenk, former printer from the Netherlands, Antonis Papantonopoulos, printer – graphic designer, Yiorgos Maroulosifakis, former printer – journalist, Nikos Kosmadakis and Eleni Stavridi, graphic designers, Myrto Kontomitaki, museologist, Manolis Garedakis, publisher of “Haniotika Nea” and Elia Koumi, former director of the museum.